-FPL's Request incorporates by reference and adopts the arguments propounded in its original request for confidential treatment of the information in Document No. 10751-09.
+FPL's Request incorporates by reference and adopts the arguments propounded in its original request.
 FPL asserts that the period of confidential treatment of the above-numbered document is due to expire soon.
 FPL contends that the information deemed confidential warrants continued treatment as proprietary and confidential business information within the meaning of Section 366.093(3), F.S.
 FPL further asserts that the confidential information is intended to be and has been treated by FPL as private and its confidential nature has been maintained.
 FPL also asserts that the disclosure of the information would cause harm to FPL and its customers.
 Finally, FPL contends that nothing has changed since the filing of the original requests to render the information stale or public, such that continued confidential treatment would not be appropriate.